Proposal Transmittal Form Guidelines

 4. Signatures

 When this form is submitted it should include all information and all signatures except for those of the Dean, the Controller, the Vice Presidents, and the Provost.
-The Assistant Controller will send an e-mail with the pdf’s to those individuals advising that they will soon have the form.
+The Associate Director of Sponsored Research will send an e-mail with the pdf’s to those individuals advising that they will soon have the form.
 If someone who needs to sign is unavailable, the PI/PD should get their approval via e-mail and attach the e-mail.

 5. Submission